docker-hy/docker-hy.github.io/data/part-1/section-6.md

 Clone, fork or download the project from [https://github.com/docker-hy/material-applications/tree/main/example-frontend](https://github.com/docker-hy/material-applications/tree/main/example-frontend).

-Create a Dockerfile for the project (example-frontend) and give a command so that the project runs in a docker container with port 5000 exposed and published so when you start the container and navigate to [http://localhost:5000](http://localhost:5000) you will see message if you're successful.
+Create a Dockerfile for the project (example-frontend) and give a command so that the project runs in a Docker container with port 5000 exposed and published so when you start the container and navigate to [http://localhost:5000](http://localhost:5000) you will see message if you're successful.
+* note that the port 5000 is reserved in the more recent OSX versions (Monterey, Big Sur), so you have to use some other host port

 Submit the Dockerfile.